 - New sources of well-preserved fossils in the Chamberlain Formation of the Belt Supergroup, supporting indications that even the earliest eukaryotes were partitioned into distinct groupings in different environments (published in GSA v.522)

-I’m currently an Associate Staff Scientist in the Department of Planetary Sciences at the University of Arizona.
+I’m currently a Research Scientist in the Department of Geoscience at the University of Wisconsin – Madison.
 My work has been funded by the Simons Collaboration on the Origins of Life, the Agouron Institute, NASA and the National Science Foundation, with future work to be funded by the John Templeton Foundation.

 Within this site, you’ll find information about some really cool fossil discoveries and prebiotic chemistry experiments, enjoy!